-One of the barriers that companies face in overcoming their «stretching point» is their organizational culture and the impact this has on the relationship with other cultures with which they interact.
+One of the barriers that companies face in overcoming their “stretching point” is their organizational culture and the impact this has on team dynamics and relationships with stakeholedrs and across borders.

 Studies show that for an organization to achieve sustainable growth, adequate productivity and agile, aligned, ambitious, flexible and adaptable teams, leadership in the company must maintain a balance of 65% task orientation and 35% relationship orientation.

 Often, the organizational culture influences whether this balance is maintained or broken.

 In order to achieve this balance and encourage positive organic development, it is necessary to align internal processes and procedures with the necessary behaviours and dynamics taking into account the local context.